 We recommend :

-Pack mosquito repellent, dark colour clothings, warm clothes for the nights and early mornings during winters and binoculars.
+Pack: mosquito repellent, dark colour clothings for your safaris, warm clothes for the nights and early mornings during winters, binoculars , sun screen and water bottles.